Updated: April 18, 2023 - 9 min read

 The day to day of a CEO and a Product Manager might not be identical…but they both involve meetings.
 Lots and lots of meetings.
 Both roles involve needing to influence others, though a CEO gets to do so with much more authority.
 In smaller companies and startups, both need to have a clear and firm understanding of the product strategy.

 It’s common for Product Managers to transition to CEO in this way because they’ve already been playing the role of leader.
 As the company grows, it’s natural that the keeper of the product vision becomes the keeper of the company vision.

 The Silicon Valley fairytales tell us that the world’s best and most innovative companies are born out of garages.
 That was certainly the case when Susan Wojcicki rented out her garage to Larry Page and Sergey Brin.

-Wojicki, now known for being the CEO of YouTube, actually started her career as Google’s first Marketing Manager, where she launched the now beloved Google Doodle.
+Wojicki, the former CEO of YouTube, actually started her career as Google’s first Marketing Manager, where she launched the now beloved Google Doodle.

 She made the move to product when she took over AdSense as its first Product Manager, for which she was awarded the Google Founders’ Award.
 She later became the Vice President of Product Management at Google, before she helped to negotiate the acquisition of YouTube.

 As a product professional, Wojcicki knows all about needing to use the power of influence!
 When speaking to students at the University of California, she said;